Tom Mulcair

 Thomas Joseph Mulcair (born October 24, 1954) is a Canadian lawyer and retired politician who served as the leader of the New Democratic Party (NDP) from 2012 to 2017 and leader of the Official Opposition from 2012 to 2015.
 He was elected to the House of Commons in 2007 and sat as the member of Parliament (MP) for Outremont until 2018.
+Before entering federal politics, Mulcair served as the member of the National Assembly of Quebec (MNA) for Chomedey from 1994 to 2007, sitting as a Quebec Liberal.
+He was the environment minister of Quebec from 2003 until 2006 in Premier Jean Charest's government.

 Mulcair was a senior civil servant in the Quebec provincial government, ran a private law practice, and taught law at the university level.
-Mulcair joined the federal NDP in 1974 and was the provincial member of the National Assembly of Quebec for the riding of Chomedey in Laval from 1994 to 2007, holding the seat for the Quebec Liberal Party.
-He served as the minister of sustainable development, environment and parks from 2003 until 2006, in the Liberal government of Premier Jean Charest.
-Elected MP for Outremont in a by-election in 2007, he was named co-deputy leader of the NDP shortly afterwards, and won re-election to his seat three times.
-On May 26, 2011, he was named the New Democratic Party's Opposition house leader and also served as the NDP's Quebec lieutenant.
+Mulcair joined the federal NDP in 1974 and was the MNA for Chomedey in Laval from 1994 to 2007, holding the seat for the Quebec Liberal Party.
+In 2003, he was selected by Premier Jean Charest to be the minister of sustainable development, environment and parks, where he passed a bill recognizing the right to live in a healthy environment and respect for biodiversity into the Quebec Charter of Human Rights and Freedoms in 2006.
+Mulcair later resigned from cabinet in 2006 after opposing a development proposal in Mont-Orford National Park.

+After his departure from Quebec politics, Mulcair was courted by federal political parties.
+In April 2007, he announced that he would run as the NDP candidate in Outremont.
+Mulcair contested a by-election in September, winning and becoming the second NDP MP to be elected in Quebec, and the only member of the NDP caucus from Quebec at the time.
+NDP leader Jack Layton named Mulcair as the party's Quebec lieutenant and co-deputy leader, and he held the seat in the 2008 election.
+In the 2011 federal election, while the Conservatives were elected to a majority government, the NDP won 59 of Quebec's 75 ridings, a rise in popularity known as the Orange Wave, and formed the Official Opposition for the first time in the party's history.

-Mulcair was elected as the leader of the NDP on the fourth ballot of the 2012 leadership election.
-The NDP having the second-largest caucus in the House of Commons meant that he became the leader of the Official Opposition.
+Following the death of Jack Layton, Mulcair was elected as the leader of the NDP on the fourth ballot of the 2012 leadership election, making him Leader of the Official Opposition.
 As leader, Mulcair generally positioned the NDP to the right of the Liberal Party on fiscal policy, which included advocating for balanced budgets.
 Though polls early in the 2015 federal election campaign indicated the possibility of an NDP minority government, the party lost over half of its seats and resumed third party status.
 During a leadership review vote held at the 2016 federal NDP convention, 52 per cent of the delegates voted to hold a leadership election in October 2017.
 Mulcair stated he would remain leader until the party chose a replacement.
 He later announced in May 2016 that he would retire from politics and would not contest his riding in the next federal election.